Almost optimal query algorithm for hitting set using a subset query: Introduction

-For $d=2$, \gpis{} oracle is same as \bis{} oracle, and \gpise{} oracle is same as \bise{}.
-Both \bis{} and \bise{} oracles reveal the same information (that there is no edge between the two disjoint set of vertices) if the answer returned by them turn out to be no. For a yes answer, \bise{} has more power than \bis{} in the sense that \bise{} returns two vertices, one each in the two disjoint sets, between which there is an edge, whereas \bis{} just lets us know that there is an edge going across the partition with no specificity about the vertices between which there is an edge.
-This power of \bise{} allows us to sample edges from a graph.
-So, \bise{} is more \emph{powerful} than \bis{}, and \gpise{} is more powerful than \gpis.
-This distinction is crucial and will be evident when we discuss \nppvc{} and {\sc Hitting Set}.

-Queries like \emph{degree query}, \emph{edge existence query}, \emph{neighbor query}, that obtain local information about the graph have its limitation in terms of not being able to achieve \emph{efficient} query costs~\cite{Feige06,GoldreichR08}.
-This necessitates looking at queries that have more power in the sense that it goes beyond obtaining local information and generalizes earlier queries.
-Beame et al.~\cite{BeameHRRS18} introduced \bis{} query model and gave an approximation algorithm for estimating the number of edges in a graph.
-To get a clear motivation behind \bis{} query, please refer to~\cite{BeameHRRS18}.
+Queries like \emph{degree query}, \emph{edge existence query}, \emph{neighbor query} (see~\cite{Oded17}), that obtain local information about the graph have its limitation in terms of not being able to achieve \emph{efficient} query costs.
+For example, the \emph{edge estimation problem}, where the objective is to estimate the number of edges in the graph, has \emph{linear}\footnote{linear in the number of vertices.} query complexity in the worst case~\cite{Feige06,GoldreichR08}.
+It is a natural question that whether we can solve the problem at hand efficiently with a query access that have more power in the sense that it goes beyond obtaining local information and generalizes earlier queries.
+Beame et al.~\cite{talg/BeameHRRS20} introduced \bis{} query model and gave an algorithm for the edge estimation problem using polylogarithmic \bis{} queries.
+To get a better motivation behind \bis{} query, please refer to~\cite{talg/BeameHRRS20}.
+The independent set based oracles like \bis{} and \gpis{} fall under the category of \emph{group/subset queries}, which was introduced by Stockmeyer~\cite{Stockmeyer85,Stockmeyer83} and formalized by Ron and Tsur~\cite{RonT16}.